HomePurpl LifePurpl & Disability NewsUniversal Credit Changes 2026 Could Cost Disabled People £2,400 a Year — What You Need to Know

 January 7, 2026

-The universal credit changes 2026 could leave disabled people and those with long-term health conditions up to £2,400 a year worse off, and many people still do not realise they may be affected.
+The universal credit changes 2026 could leave disabled people and those with long-term health conditions around £2,550 a year worse off (based on the proposed 2026–27 rates), and many people still do not realise they may be affected.

 At the centre of the changes is the Limited Capability for Work and Work-Related Activity (LCWRA) element, which currently provides extra financial support to people whose health limits their ability to work.
-Under reforms planned for 2026, new claimants assessed after the deadline may no longer receive this support in the same way, even if their condition is long term or worsening.
+Under reforms due to take effect from 6 April 2026, most new LCWRA awards are expected to receive a lower LCWRA amount, while an existing/protected group (including people already on LCWRA before April 2026, and some people with severe lifelong conditions or terminal illness) is expected to remain on the higher rate.

-This means two people with the same disability could receive very different levels of Universal Credit, purely based on when they were assessed.
-With disability-related living costs still high and benefit rules tightening, the timing of a claim is becoming critical.
+This means two people with the same disability could receive very different levels of Universal Credit, purely based on when LCWRA applies.
+With disability-related living costs still high and benefit rules tightening, timing is becoming more than a small detail — it could shape income for years to come.

-- Universal credit changes 2026 will alter disability-related support
+• Universal credit changes 2026 will alter disability-related support within Universal Credit

-- Existing LCWRA claimants are expected to be protected
+• Existing LCWRA claimants and some severe/terminal illness cases are expected to be protected

 Universal Credit currently includes additional financial support for people assessed as having Limited Capability for Work and Work-Related Activity (LCWRA).
 This reflects the reality that some people cannot work, or cannot safely prepare for work, because of disability or long-term illness.

-The practical outcome is that entitlement may increasingly depend on when someone is assessed, rather than how limiting their condition is.
+The practical outcome is that entitlement may increasingly depend on when LCWRA applies, rather than how limiting a condition is.

 Why the 2026 Deadline Matters for Disabled People